Updated: Mar 13, 2019

 So you see, though many do not see how a lie, no matter how big or small is a violation of someones Natural God given rights, it can have a big impact.
 The right to Truth is, in my opinion, one of the worst rights that you can violate because without the truth you cannot make decisions that will not harm yourselves.

 As in my situation, had the full truth been told, no embellishments to make it sound better than it was, nothing omitted, the decision to go forward would not have been made and no harm would have been caused.
-I often wonder if this person has looked at things from my perspective.
-Instead of saving money to fight the battles I face, I’m are losing it.
-Instead of improving my living situation, it has become worse.
-Would this person like this done to them?

 The truth sometimes can be hard to tell but it is always the right thing to do, you never have to remember what you said because the truth just is.
 You never have to worry about someone not trusting you because you have lied to them, now, they may be angry at you because you told the truth…but they will hopefully get over it, if not were they worth having in your life?
 I would rather die knowing that I was honest and have my Father in Heaven smile at me, at a life well lived, then the alternative.

 We must start to practice and protect the smallest of our Natural God given rights in order to restore all of them.
-Who is with me?
-Comment on the website below and tell me what you think.